Benefits

 • File a Petition for Benefits if your claim is denied or benefits are stopped prematurely.

-Below are some of the most frequent problems injured workers face:
+Some of the most frequent problems injured workers face:

 • Delays in medical treatment approval, including specialist referrals or diagnostic testing